PlayeMatthieu/GrowingCoders/docs/README.md

 ## Welkom op GrowingCoders {docsify-ignore}

 GrowingCoders is an open source project for students learning to program.
 Using GrowingCoders you can find summaries if you have forgotten something about programming.
 I made this in the first place to easily find my summaries.
 But I opening it for all my fellow students who are also learning to program.

-> :fire: Make sure to save this page!
+At the moment all summaries are in dutch.
+We are working on translating these into English as well.

 ### Quick start guide